1992 United States presidential election

+Clinton won a plurality in the popular vote and a majority of the electoral vote, breaking a streak of three consecutive Republican victories.
+Clinton flipped a total of 22 states that had voted Republican in the election of 1988.
+Perot won 18.9% of the popular vote, the highest share of the vote won by a candidate outside of the two major parties since 1912.

 Democratic Party nomination

 Overview

 Following the successful performance by U.S. and coalition forces in the Persian Gulf War, President George H. W. Bush's approval ratings were 89%.
-His re-election was considered very likely; several high-profile candidates, such as Mario Cuomo and Jesse Jackson refused to seek the Democratic nomination.
-Senator Al Gore refused to seek the nomination due to the fact his son had been struck by a car and was undergoing surgery and physical therapy.
-However, Tom Harkin, Paul Tsongas, Jerry Brown, Larry Agran, Bob Kerrey, Douglas Wilder and Bill Clinton chose to run as candidates.
+His re-election was considered very likely; several high-profile candidates, such as Mario Cuomo and Jesse Jackson, refused to seek the Democratic nomination.
+U.S. Senator Al Gore from Tennessee refused to seek the nomination due to the fact his son had been struck by a car and was undergoing surgery and physical therapy; however, Tom Harkin, Paul Tsongas, Jerry Brown, Larry Agran, Bob Kerrey, Douglas Wilder, and Bill Clinton chose to run as candidates.

-U.S. Senator Tom Harkin (Iowa) ran as a populist liberal with labor union support.
-Former U.S. Senator Paul Tsongas (Mass.) highlighted his political independence and fiscal conservatism.
-Former California Governor Jerry Brown, who had run for the Democratic nomination in 1976 and 1980, declared a significant reform agenda, including Congressional term limits, campaign finance reform, and the adoption of a flat income tax.
-Nebraska Senator Bob Kerrey was an attractive candidate based on his business and military background, but made several gaffes on the campaign trail.
-Arkansas Governor Bill Clinton positioned himself as a centrist, or New Democrat.
+Harkin, a U.S. Senator from Iowa, ran as a populist liberal with labor union support.
+Tsongas, a former U.S. Senator from Massachusetts, highlighted his political independence and fiscal conservatism.
+Jerry Brown, the former California governor who had run for the Democratic nomination in 1976 and 1980, declared a significant reform agenda, including Congressional term limits, campaign finance reform, and the adoption of a flat income tax.
+Nebraska senator Bob Kerrey was an attractive candidate based on his business and military background, but made several gaffes on the campaign trail.
+Arkansas governor Bill Clinton positioned himself as a centrist, or New Democrat.
 He was relatively unknown nationally before the primary season.
-That quickly changed however, when Gennifer Flowers alleged an extramarital affair.
-Clinton denied the story, appearing on 60 Minutes with his wife, Hillary Clinton; in 1998, he admitted the affair.
+That quickly changed when Gennifer Flowers alleged an extramarital affair.
+Clinton denied the story, appearing on 60 Minutes with his wife, Hillary Clinton; later in 1998, he admitted the affair.